-- The Town continues to recover from the economic impacts caused by the COVID-19 global health pandemic. - Economic Vitality is one of the primary areas of focus for the Town of Dumfries.
+- The Town of Dumfries has begun the review and update process of its Comprehensive Plan.
+The Dumfries Comprehensive Plan includes the vision and goals of the town for the next twenty years and a list of actions and policies to achieve those goals.
+Topics covered by the Comprehensive Plan include, but are not limited to, land use, economic growth, transportation, and community services. - Economic Vitality is one of the primary areas of focus for the Town of Dumfries.
 As a dense urban area withing the Northern Virginia region there is a finite amount of land available for new construction and, as a result, there continues to be a need to encourage redevelopment options within the Town limits.
 The Town currently has multiple major development projects underway that will increase the local housing stock and redevelop historically underutilized parcels.
 These projects will also bring additional commercial business to the Town. - The Route 1 widening project continues to progress.
 The project is fully funded through competitive grants and Right of Way acquisition is expected to begin in the Summer of 2022.
 Once completed, the project will result in all lanes of Route 1 through the Town of Dumfries being located where the northbound only lanes currently run.
 That will allow the present southbound lanes to revert to a "Main Street" setting that will encourage development and redevelopment.
 The Town has completed a revision of the local Comprehensive Plan which includes the vision for how this new "Main Street" will look.
-These updated documents will work to encourage future economic development. - The Rose resort project is underway.
+These updated documents will work to encourage future economic development. - The Rose resort project will open FY2025.
 This project will transform the site of the former Potomac landfill into an 80-acre public park and entertainment facilities featuring hotel accommodations, gaming, restaurants, and cultural arts space.
 The estimated economic impact for the project includes \$10.9 million in annual tax revenue to the Town, and an additional \$6.7 million in annual tax revenue to the region.
 The Rose will also create 640 new local jobs.